Exact Joint Sparse Frequency Recovery via Optimization Methods: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:atomell0min} presents the atomic $\ell_0$ norm method and studies its theoretical guarantees.
-Section \ref{sec:convexrelaxation} turns to the convex relaxation method and its theoretical results.
-Section \ref{sec:connection} discusses connections of our methods to prior arts.
-Sections \ref{sec:proofcompletedata} and \ref{sec:proofincompletedata} present proofs of two main theorems in Section \ref{sec:convexrelaxation}.
-Section \ref{sec:simulation} provides numerical simulations and finally Section \ref{sec:conclusion} concludes this paper.
+Section \ref{sec:result} presents the main results of this paper.
+Section \ref{sec:connection} discusses connections between the proposed methods and prior art.
+Section \ref{sec:proof} presents proofs of the main results in Section \ref{sec:result}.
+Section \ref{sec:simulation} provides numerical simulations and Section \ref{sec:conclusion} concludes this paper.